2nd Jul 2018

 Plywood, not specifically the birch variety, is also back at the forefront of the construction industry with the development of cross-laminated timber, an engineered wood with thick laminations that is allowing architects to build taller than ever without the need for steel or concrete.

 Here are some more practical benefits for choosing Birch faced ply for your interior joinery…

 Birch plywood is known for its strength and stability.
 Three or more layers of Birch are combined together to make a single sheet of plywood, reinforcing the strength of the original piece of wood.
 Although this can be edged to disguise the layers, depending on the style of the project, we like to the leave the edges open revealing the layers, for a really unusual and tactile finish.

-When renovating your family home with young children or even grandchildren, safety of your chosen materials is a high priority.
-Birch plywood is a great choice, it has few knots and jagged edges therefore it is not known to splinter or crack.
+When renovating your family home with young children or even grandchildren, the safety of your chosen materials is a high priority.
+Birch plywood is a great choice, it has few knots and jagged edges, therefore, it is not known to splinter or crack.

 Something that is really important to The Barr Group is the environment impact of timber.
 Birch trees are an abundant and fast-growing species that cause little devastation or destruction of biodiversity when cut down.
 Birch plywood is a sustainable, long-term choice that has little impact on our global environment.